haihaolu/online_dual_mirror_descent/README.md

+# Dual Mirror Descent for Online Allocation Problems
-Description of the code for paper "The best of many worlds: Dual mirror descent for online allocation problems".
+This repo consists Pytorch code for the OR paper "[The best of many worlds: Dual mirror descent for online allocation problems](https://pubsonline.informs.org/doi/abs/10.1287/opre.2021.2242?journalCode=opre)".

-Experiment 1: Online Linear Programming
+## Experiment 1: Online Linear Programming

 nrm.py contains useful functions for run the experiments. time_period.py, resource_dimension.py, and decision_dimension.py are the code to run the experiments and generate output in csv files for the three subfigures in Figure 1, respectively.
 Here are the documents for the optional arguments in these three files: